lreimer/jakartaee-jwt-security/soteria-service/README.md

 # Soteria Security Service on Jakarta EE 8

-A simple service to showcase some of the Soteria Jakarta EE 8 scurity APIs.
+A simple service to showcase some of the Soteria Jakarta EE 8 security APIs.

 ## Usage